 With covid restrictions lifting and the country opening back up, music festivals are steadily making a return.
 Chicago is set to host the inaugural ARC Music Festival on this year’s Labor Day Weekend, Sept.
 4-5.
 The festival will be held at Union Park and has an amazing lineup of house and techno artists set up to play across their four stages, three of which are for international DJs and the other being used to highlight local talent.

 This lineup is insane!
 It’s stacked with great international artists, including Australian DJ, FISHER who is very known for his hot hits “Losing It” and “You Little Beauty.”
-Swedish DJ Eric Prydz will have two sets, one lone set and a b2b with fellow Swedish DJ Adam Beyer using his other alias; Cirez D. Eric Prydz will also be performing at the now sold-out official closing party using the alias PRYDA.
+Swedish DJ Eric Prydz will have two sets at the festival with one of them using his other alias; Cirez D. Eric Prydz will also be performing at the now sold-out official closing party using the alias PRYDA.
 This will be the first time ever that Prydz performs under all three aliases for a festival weekend.

 Canadian duo Bob Moses will be contributing to this amazing festival with an awesome club set.
 The festival will also welcome a list of hot British DJs which include: Hot Since 82, CamelPhat, Patrick Topping, Will Clarke, Mason Maynard, and Cristoph.
 Don’t think we’ve forgotten our female talent!
 The festive be bringing some of the best women DJ’s in the industry.
 Nicole Moudaber, Deborah De Luca, Eli & Fur, DJ Heather, Hiroko Yamamura are all scheduled to be a part of this first-time festival.